GLOBAL MARKETS-Shares retreat as economic growth concerns revive

 Cold weather in Europe and the United States underpinned oil prices but the rising fears over the global growth outlook meant any gains were limited.

-The Organization of the Petroleum Exporting Countries, in a monthly report, also said demand for its crude would be lower than expected in 2013 because of higher supply from rival producers.
+The Organization of the Petroleum Exporting Countries, in a monthly report, also said demand for its crude to be lower than expected in 2013 because of higher supply from rival producers.

 Brent futures were up 18 cents to $110.48 a barrel, while U.S. oil rose 5 cents to $93.33.